 Toyota Motor Corporation (TM) Stock Sinks As Market Gains: What You Should Know

-Toyota Motor Corporation (TM) closed the most recent trading day at $210.69, moving -0.32% from the previous trading session.
+In the latest trading session, Toyota Motor Corporation (TM) closed at $197.70, marking a -1.04% move from the previous day.

-Heading into today, shares of the company had gained 14.48% over the past month, outpacing the Auto-Tires-Trucks sector's gain of 7.23% and the S&P 500's gain of 0.64% in that time.
+Heading into today, shares of the company had gained 8.7% over the past month, outpacing the Auto-Tires-Trucks sector's loss of 1.22% and the S&P 500's loss of 5.39% in that time.

-Investors will be hoping for strength from Toyota Motor Corporation as it approaches its next earnings release.
-On that day, Toyota Motor Corporation is projected to report earnings of $3.74 per share, which would represent a year-over-year decline of 34.04%.
-Meanwhile, our latest consensus estimate is calling for revenue of $69.27 billion, down 11.25% from the prior-year quarter.
+Toyota Motor Corporation will be looking to display strength as it nears its next earnings release.
+The company is expected to report EPS of $3.74, down 34.04% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $67.26 billion, down 13.82% from the year-ago period.

-Investors might also notice recent changes to analyst estimates for Toyota Motor Corporation.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Any recent changes to analyst estimates for Toyota Motor Corporation should also be noted by investors.
+Recent revisions tend to reflect the latest near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Research indicates that these estimate revisions are directly correlated with near-term share price momentum.
 Investors can capitalize on this by using the Zacks Rank.
 This model considers these estimate changes and provides a simple, actionable rating system.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 1.45% higher within the past month.
-Toyota Motor Corporation is holding a Zacks Rank of #1 (Strong Buy) right now.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 0.95% higher within the past month.
+Toyota Motor Corporation is currently sporting a Zacks Rank of #3 (Hold).

-Digging into valuation, Toyota Motor Corporation currently has a Forward P/E ratio of 11.13.
-This represents a no noticeable deviation compared to its industry's average Forward P/E of 11.13.
+Looking at its valuation, Toyota Motor Corporation is holding a Forward P/E ratio of 10.61.
+This valuation marks a premium compared to its industry's average Forward P/E of 10.56.

-Investors should also note that TM has a PEG ratio of 0.48 right now.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Automotive - Foreign was holding an average PEG ratio of 0.41 at yesterday's closing price.
+Also, we should mention that TM has a PEG ratio of 0.46.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+Automotive - Foreign stocks are, on average, holding a PEG ratio of 0.39 based on yesterday's closing prices.

 The Automotive - Foreign industry is part of the Auto-Tires-Trucks sector.
-This group has a Zacks Industry Rank of 104, putting it in the top 41% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 184, which puts it in the bottom 28% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report